jpinzonc/Sleep_in_Drosophila/README.md

 Usage:
 pyhton sleep.py filename [f/s/a]

+ filename is the file produced during the experiment by the DAM system.

  f = "final" result, a three column data frame with sample number, and the day and night sleep numbers s = "summary" a summary of the sleep data per hour